Ayurvedic Nutrition

 Foods for All Body Types

-1. Turmeric (Haridra) The crown jewel of Ayurvedic anti-inflammatory foods.
+1. Turmeric (Haridra) The crown jewel.
 Mix with black pepper and ghee for maximum effect.
-Use 1/4-1/2 teaspoon daily in cooking or golden milk.
+A quarter to half a teaspoon daily in cooking or golden milk does the job.

-2. Ghee Paradoxically, this fat is considered anti-inflammatory in Ayurveda.
-It has a cooling post-digestive effect that soothes Pitta, and its butyrate content may support gut lining integrity.
+2. Ghee Surprisingly, this fat is considered anti-inflammatory.
+It has a cooling post-digestive effect that soothes Pitta, and its butyrate may support gut lining integrity.

-3. Leafy Greens Bitter taste (Tikta rasa) is considered the most anti-inflammatory taste in Ayurveda.
-Spinach, kale, chard, and rocket carry the bitter and astringent qualities that cool heat and clear Ama.
+3. Leafy Greens Bitter taste (Tikta rasa) is the most anti-inflammatory taste in Ayurveda.
+Spinach, kale, chard, rocket.
+They carry the bitter and astringent qualities that cool heat and clear Ama.

-4. Coriander Both seeds and fresh leaves are profoundly cooling.
-Coriander water (soaked overnight) is a traditional anti-inflammatory remedy for Pitta.
+4. Coriander Seeds and fresh leaves both.
+Deeply cooling.
+Coriander water, made by soaking the seeds overnight, is a traditional remedy for Pitta flare-ups.

-5. Coconut Coconut water, coconut oil, and coconut milk are cooling and anti-inflammatory.
-Particularly valuable for Pitta types.
+5. Coconut Water, oil, milk.
+All cooling and anti-inflammatory.
+Particularly good for Pitta.

-6. Amla (Indian Gooseberry) One of the richest natural vitamin C sources.
-Amla is a powerful Rasayana that may support tissue repair and reduce oxidative stress.
+6. Amla (Indian Gooseberry) One of the richest natural sources of vitamin C. Amla is a powerful Rasayana that may support tissue repair and lower oxidative stress.

 Anti-Inflammatory Foods by Body Type